TutulDevs/NO-BS-JS/weird/S4/Readme.md

 [Example](./36.html)

-## 37. Conceptual Aside: By Value vs By Reference
+## 37. Conceptual Aside: By Value VS By Reference

 For primitives, when you declare a new variable to an old variable, the new variable creates a new place in memory and copies the value of the old variable.